High Property Prices: Should I Still Buy a Home in Germany?

 We have calculated this for the cities of Berlin, Munich, Hamburg, Frankfurt am Main and Stuttgart and used the current average rents and average purchase prices for an apartment with 60-80 sqm that is no more than 10 years old.

-Our table gives you the break-even point up to which it is worth buying a property.
+Our table gives you the break-even point at that purchase prices and rent prices lead to the same expense.
 We calculate with an assumed annual value increase of the apartment of 3 %.

 The average current purchase price for comparable apartments in Berlin is 7.109 €, so there is still a wide margin between present prices and the calculated break-even point.

-What you can see clearly is that, despite the sharp rise in purchase prices for houses and apartments in Germany, it is nowhere near too late to buy, rather it's still worth buying a property in most cases.
+What you can see clearly is that, despite the sharp rise in purchase prices for houses and apartments in Germany, it is nowhere near too late to buy, rather it still makes sense to buy a property in most cases.